Naagar/Seeds_Classification/README.md

       For the fake image generation to solve the dataset imbalance problem.
 ### 2. Batch Active Learning (BatchBALD)

-      For labelling the new captured images of corn seeds.
+      This is for labeling the newly captured images of corn seeds.

 ### 3. Classification